What are System Requirements?

 These drivers may include both problems (reasons why the current systems/processes are not sufficient) and opportunities (new business models that the system will make available).
 Usually, a combination of problems and opportunities is needed to provide motivation for a new system.

 The next section describes the underlying business model of the customer that the system will need to support.
 This includes such items as the organizational context, current-state and future-state diagrams, business context, key business functions, and process flow diagrams.
 This section is usually created during the functional analysis phase.

 Functional and System Requirements

-This section usually consists of a hierarchical organization of requirements, with the business/functional requirements at the highest-level and the detailed system requirements listed as their child items.
+Moving on, the functional and system requirements part of the SRD usually consists of a hierarchical organization of requirements.
+This is organized with the business/functional requirements at the highest level and the detailed system requirements listed as their child items.

 Generally, the requirements are written as statements such as "System needs the ability to do x" with supporting detail and information included as necessary.